-1a Back to Basics: Hand Drawing

-Within this assignment you will be using the art of hand drawing to create the foundation from which you will build your skill set in the realm of digital fabrication.
+1a Back to Basics: Hand Drawing MODULE Within this assignment you will be using the art of hand drawing to create the foundation from which you will build your skill set in the realm of digital fabrication.
 You absolutely do NOT need to be good at drawing to proceed with the assignments.
-All we are looking for is form generation and development using a type of art that is easily

-accessible to people of all ages and backgrounds.
-The method you choose and what you draw is completely at the mercy of your preferences.
+All we are looking for is form generation and development using a type of art that is easily accessible to people of all ages and backgrounds.
+The method you choose and what you draw is completely up to you.
 If you need inspiration, we have provided a few different examples below.
-Now is the time to slow down for a moment and generate a design through any method of your choosing, as long as
+Now is the time to slow down for a moment and generate a design through any method of your choosing, as long as you are doing it by hand, of course!

-MODULE

-you are doing it by hand, of course!

 Instructions 1.
-Start with a 3" x 3" piece of paper, a pencil, and a black pen.

-2.Sketch out your design and outline it by using a black pen.
-You could even draw the whole thing in pen first if you're feeling gutsy.
-3. If you're not sure what to draw, consider one of these styles; Zentangle (1a), abstraction, Non-Objective, or Geometric Abstraction.
+Start with a $3.5'' \times 3.5''$ piece of paper, a pencil, and a black pen.
+2. Sketch out your design in pencil and outline it by using a black pen.
+You could even draw the whole thing in pen first if you're feeling bold.
+NOTE: If you're not sure what to draw, we have developed some alternative Assignments with prompts that can help guide you: Zentangle (1b), Abstraction (1c), or Non-Objective (1d).
 The possibilities are endless!
-If you would like to use one of these styles but are not sure how, refer to Assignment 1a, 1b, 1c, and 1d for further instruction 4.
-Do as many iterations as you would like to get a design that you are proud of.
-It can be as simple or as complex as you are comfortable with.
-Only one design is necessary to proceed with the assignments.
+3. Do as many iterations as you would like in order to get a design that makes you proud.
+It can be as simple or as complex as you wish.
+Only one design is necessary to proceed with the next assignments in Module 1.
 5. And thats it.
 Now, that wasn't so bad, was it?

-6. For this assignment, you will need to choose to do 1a, 1b, 1c, or 1d
+You only need to do one version of Assignment 1: 1a, 1b, 1c, or 1d.

-Student Zentangle Collaboration
+Student Zentangle Collaboration (1b)

-Student Zentangle Example

-1b Back to Basics: Zentangles

-So you're having trouble coming up with something to draw, huh?
+Student Abstraction Example (1c) 1b Back to Basics: Zentangles So you're having trouble coming up with something to draw, huh?
 Well, you have come to the right place.
 Zentangles are an excellent place to start if you're not quite sure where to start.
-Here, you really don't have to be good at drawing to create something.
+Here, you don't have to be good at drawing to create something.
 So what is a Zentangle you may ask?
 Zentangles are essentially a series of predefined strokes that are combined to create the end result of a pattern.
-From here, you can create an aggregate of as many designs as you would like on your tiny $3'' \times 3''$ piece of paper.
+From here, you can create an aggregate of as many designs as you would like on your tiny $3.5^{"}$ x $3.5^{"}$ piece of paper.
+MODULE Final Deliverable: One image of your final drawing Instructions 1.
+Start with a 3.5" x 3.5" piece of paper, a pencil, and a black pen.

-MODULE

-Final Deliverable: One image of your final drawing

-Instructions

-1. Start with a 3" x 3" piece of paper, a pencil, and a black pen.

 2. Put 4 dots on your paper with a pencil and lightly connect them using straight or curvy lines.
 Now you have your border.
 3. Still using your pencil, inside your border make a few light lines from edge to edge to create a few sections.

-4. From here you can follow any number of step by step Zentangle pattern guides.
-We have provided a few simple examples but if these are not complex enough for your tastes, you can find more on the internet.
+4. From here you can follow any number of step-bystep Zentangle pattern guides.
+We have provided a few simple examples but if these are not complex enough for your tastes, you can find more by searching the Internet.
+Also, check out the Zentangle resource on our website: Pen Plotter > A1 attachments.
 5. You can make your design as simple or as complex as you would like!
-Just keep in mind that you should avoid any type of fills or shading as you won't be able to transfer them into the next assignments.
+Just keep in mind that you should avoid any type of fill or shading as you won't be able to transfer them into the next assignments.
 6. Proceed to M1A2